gabrielesanticchi/Skeletal-Tracking-Starter-Kit/README.md

 }
 ```

-**Note:** These are SMPL model parameters from WorldPose dataset.
+**Note:** These are SMPL model parameters from WorldPose dataset for training sequences only.
 You can:
-- Project SMPL meshes to generate bounding boxes for all sequences
+- Project SMPL meshes to generate bounding boxes for training sequences
-- Use SMPL parameters for pose estimation and tracking
+- Use SMPL parameters for pose estimation and tracking on training data
-- Generate 2D/3D keypoints using SMPL joint locations
+- Generate 2D/3D keypoints using SMPL joint locations for training
+- **Test and challenge sequences do NOT have SMPL poses available**

 #### Bounding Boxes (`data/boxes.npz`)
-Contains bounding boxes for **13 sequences** (test + challenge data):
+Contains bounding boxes for **13 sequences** (7 test + 6 challenge sequences):

 ```python
 {